The RoboSense Challenge 2025

 Minival Phase: Sanity Check

-Duration: 15 June 2025 – 15 September 2025
+Duration: June 15th, 2025 (anytime on earth) - September 15th, 2025 (anytime on earth)

-• Verify that your code produces consistent results both locally and on the competition server
+• Verify that your code produces consistent results both locally and on the competition server.

-• Test environment setup, input/output formats, and compatibility with the remote evaluator
+• Test environment setup, input/output formats, and compatibility with the remote evaluator.

-• Use this phase to debug and validate your inference pipeline
+• Use this phase to debug and validate your inference pipeline.

-Each team is allowed a maximum of 3 submissions per day in this phase.
+• Each team is allowed a maximum of 3 submissions per day in this phase.
 Please use them judiciously.

-Phase I: Public Evaluation
+Phase #1: Public Evaluation

-Duration: 15 June 2025 – 15 August 2025
+Duration: June 15th, 2025 (anytime on earth) - August 15th, 2025 (anytime on earth)

 • Develop and test their methods using the Social-HM3D training set